Nicole Kidman's Next Role About The

 “Ironically, [Kidman] also hates being in the makeup chair,” Kusama said.
 “She just wants to be on set working.
 So we had to make it as short an application as possible.”

 Kidman is joined by co-stars Tatiana Maslany, Bradley Whitford, and Sebastian Stan, who perhaps play the people from her character's past who resurface in her life.
-We'll know more when the movie hits theaters this December — because what does that picture scream if not "Happy Holidays"?
+We'll know more when the film hits cinemas this December in the US with a UK release to be confirmed — because what does that picture scream if not "Happy Holidays"?

 Advertisement